TMEIT/reglementet/english/markdown/tmeit_reglemente_en.md

 Within a month after the Marshal's College the Masters shall arrange a ceremonial internal party called Insup.
 To this party the Prao that have been chosen for elevation shall be invited, as well as TMEIT's Marshals and Vraq.
 At this party the elevation from Prao to Marshal may take place.

-Prao that have a valid reason for missing their assigned Insup may be elevated at a separate, smaller but still ceremonial, event arranged by the Masters.
+Prao that have a valid reason for missing their assigned Insup may be elevated at a separate smaller, but still ceremonial, event arranged by the Masters.
 The Marshals and Vraq do not need to attend such a ceremony.
 What is considered a valid reason is decided by the Masters.

-Prao that are elevated at such a ceremony have the right to participate as Prao at the coming Insup, and they may participate wihout having their status as Marshal changed.
+Prao that are elevated at such a ceremony have the right to participate as Prao at the following Insup, and may participate wihout having their status as Marshal changed.

 ### 5.8 Meeting roles, protocols and adjustment
 The rules for meeting roles at the Committee Meetings as well as the time limits for compiling and adjusting the protocol also apply to the Marshal's College.

 ## 6. Regulatory documents
 TMEIT's regulatory documents are: